8. Lighting#

 }

 It would also be useful to render the light source.
-After you’ve drawn the teapots add the following code.
+After the for loop to draw the teapots add the following code

 // Draw light sources